pudo/pudo.org/blog/_posts/2016-06-08-poor-mans-text-mining.md

 $ java -jar /Users/pudo/tools/tika-app-1.13.jar -t -i folder_with_documents -o output_files_folder
 ```

 The ``-t`` means: convert the files to text.
-After that, ``-i`` followed by a directory name gives the input directory with the original documents. ``-o`` is followed by the name of an output directory for the resulting text files.
+After ``-t``, the second option ``-i`` is followed by a directory name and gives the input directory with the original documents.
+Finally, ``-o`` is followed by the name of an output directory for the resulting text files.
 This will be created automatically.

-This will generate a new folder (``documents_text``) with all the documents converted to plain text.
+Once you run this command, it will generate a new folder (``documents_text``) with all the documents converted to plain text.
 If you also want to look at the metadata (author, ...), you will want to run something like this instead:

 ```bash
 $ java -jar /Users/pudo/tools/tika-app-1.13.jar -m -i folder_with_documents -o output_metadata_folder
 ```

-This will again create a bunch of text files, this time with metadata.
+This will again create a bunch of text files, this time with metadata like the author, creation date and size for each document.

-Note that this by itself does not handle images and image-PDFs.
+Note that this by itself does not handle images and image-based PDFs.
 For that, you’ll need to install [Tesseract](https://github.com/tesseract-ocr/tesseract/wiki), an OCR tool.
 I haven’t found a simple write-up for how Tika and Tesseract work together yet, hopefully I'll get around to that soon.
 If you’re feeling lucky, [here’s a page about it](https://wiki.apache.org/tika/TikaOCR).

 ## Searching for patterns

 After running Tika, you'll end up with a folder full of text files, each named after the PDF, Word document or Powerpoint from which they're extracted.
-Next, you'll probably want to search them.
-For that, rather than using a fancy search engine, we'll use [Sublime Text](https://www.sublimetext.com).
+Now, you'll probably want to search them.
+For that, rather than using a fancy search engine, we'll use a text editor, [Sublime Text](https://www.sublimetext.com).
 You can [download it for free](https://www.sublimetext.com/3).

 What makes Sublime different from a program like Word is that it's specialised in dealing with plain text files without any layout or other binary content (try opening a Word or PDF file in Sublime, it'll show up as a messy set of random letters and numbers).

-Once you've installed and opened Sublime, you'll be shown a dark gray window.
+Once you've installed and opened Sublime, you'll see a dark gray window.
 Click ``File > Open...`` and select the output folder generated by Tika.
 A sidebar will pop up and show you a list of all the extracted files.
 Next, select ``Find -> Find in files...`` from the main menu.
 A set of controls will show up at the bottom of the window.
 Those allow you to search across all files.
 Try it out by pressing the ``...`` next to the ``Where`` field, and selecting ``Add open folders``.
 In the ``Find`` field, you can type in any search term and see a list of matching documents show up in the window above.

 <div class="captioned">
     <img src="/assets/images/sublime_search.png" class="img-responsive" alt="Sublime text search across files">